CherieMoore/CherieMoore/README.md

 <body>

 I'm a Social Media Marketing Manager by day and Software/Cloud Engineering student by night, looking to break into the engineering world.
-I'm currently obtainihg an Master of Science degree in Cloud Computing.
+I'm currently obtaining a Master of Science degree in Cloud Computing.
 I'm also a fulltime student w/ #SheCodes, an accelerated, immersive program featuring hands-on curriculum focused on software engineering, computer science and application development.

 <hr>
 <p>